When you’re tackling technical off-road terrain and impossibly steep climbs, a traditional mountain bike just won’t cut it.

 - Not intended for aggressive trail riding

-The X-Treme 300W Trail Climber Mountain Bike is relatively light on technology and features, which is why it’s so popular among value-minded riders.
+The X-Treme 300W Trail Climber isn’t overloaded with technology and features, which is why it’s so popular among value-minded riders.
 This updated version offers several enhancements over the existing model.

 One of the biggest changes is the stand-over height.
 Where the previous bike had a high stand-over height, this one has an 18-inch frame with a step-through design.
 In other words, it’s simply more accessible to a wider range of riders.

 Off-road riding can be unpredictable, but the bike’s 300-watt brushless hub motor is a dependable source of power.
 You’ll also find a 24-volt battery that delivers up to 20 miles per charge.
+If you want a longer range, consider pairing the bike with an e-bike battery for an extra boost.
 In terms of riding modes, you’ll find variable speed control (twist throttle) or pedal and power-assisted modes.

 Stock 26 x 1.95 wheels keep the bike light and nimble off-road.
 This electric mountain bike also has a lightweight aluminum frame and weighs 52 pounds, which is relatively light for a mountain e-bike.
 Despite its lightweight frame, the bike can support up to 350 pounds.